DWI/DUI Defense Lawyers

 DUI & DWI Driver’s License Sanctions

-Benefits of Working with An Experience DUI Attorney
+Benefits of Working with An Experienced DUI Attorney

 Driver’s license sanctions are a very important part of certain criminal sentences, including alcohol-related crimes such as DUI and DWI.
 These possible sanctions are sometimes overlooked by DUI defense lawyers who may be inexperienced in handling criminal matters.
 Information relating to possible driving sanctions for DUI/DWI offenses can be as important as fines, costs, incarceration, probation, etc. in trying to determine how a criminal matter should be handled.

 Driver’s license sanctions can be levied in a variety of ways, such as the addition of points to your driving record, restrictions on your driving privileges, and/or suspension or revocation of your driving privileges.
 The length and severity of restrictions, suspension, or revocation vary, and additional penalties may be imposed if the Michigan Secretary of State is notified of the specific conviction.
 An experienced DUI defense attorney can help you understand these different sanctions.

 Individuals should also be aware that in certain alcohol-related drunk driving cases, immobilization of the automobile or forfeiture of the automobile may be imposed.

 In addition to drunk driving cases, there are a whole host of other crimes that can result in driver’s license sanctions.
 At present these include many drug crimes and a number of negligent driving crimes.
 However, due to legislative changes signed into law by the Governor earlier this year, on October 1, 2021 license suspensions will no longer occur for crimes that are unrelated to driving safety.